koloyyee/VolumeCalculator/README.md

 # Use interface and abstract.
-This quick repo is about learn how to apply interfaces and abstract class, as I am learning Java in class.
+This quick repo is about learning how to apply interfaces and abstract classes, as I am learning Java in class.

 ## Origin
-This repo came from the school work of calculating the volume of a cone, from there my goal is include other volume equations.
+This repo came from the school work of calculating the volume of a cone, but what the heck why not include more?!

+## Different Shapes
+I am also calculating other shapes and using the knowledge of overloading.